 · Avoid distractions if you are behind the wheel and make sure to always wear your seatbelts.

-“As always, we encourage everyone not to drive under the influence, regardless if you are operating a vehicle, boat or any type of watercraft and to always have a designated driver,” says Oconee County Sheriff Mike Crenshaw.
-“As the Sheriff’s Office mentioned in a press release yesterday, County ordinances forbid the possession and consumption of alcoholic beverages at County owned recreation facilities.
-Also, it is illegal to start a fire in the beach areas at the County owned recreation facilities.
-We also ask those who are visiting our County owned recreation facilities to park only in designated areas and parking spaces.
-Parking at the entrances to these facilities blocks these entrances and creates a danger should first responders and public safety officers need to respond due to an emergency.”
+The Sheriff’s Office would like to remind our citizens and visitors that County ordinances forbid the possession and consumption of alcoholic beverages at County owned parks and recreation facilities.
+Also, it is illegal to start a fire in the beach areas at the County owned parks and recreation facilities.
+If you plan to visit these areas over the summer, please park only in designated areas and parking spaces.
+Parking at the entrances to these facilities blocks these entrances and creates a danger should first responders and public safety officers need to respond due to an emergency.

-Sheriff Crenshaw also reminds those traveling to and from Oconee County that littering is illegal throughout the entire county and those who are observed littering by law enforcement will be subject to fines and/or jail time.
+The Sheriff’s Office also reminds our citizens and visitors that littering is illegal throughout the entire county and those who are observed littering by law enforcement will be subject to fines and/or jail time.

-“As a reminder to our citizens who will be staying at home this Memorial Day weekend as well as those traveling through Oconee County, our Uniform Patrol Division will be conducting normal and full patrol operations, which includes extra patrol requests we have received,” according to Sheriff Crenshaw.
+“For our citizens who will be staying home this weekend, and for those traveling to and through Oconee County, our Uniform Patrol Division will be conducting normal and full patrol operations, which includes extra patrol requests we have received,” says Oconee County Sheriff Mike Crenshaw.
 “Our Marine Units will also be providing enforcement and safety operations on our county lakes, weather permitting, and additional deputies will be performing enforcement activities at our County parks and recreation areas.
 Our E-911/Communications Center will be fully staffed and ready to take calls for service for law enforcement and county fire and rescue services.
-If our citizens need our assistance, we are just a phone call away and we stand ready to respond.”
+For anyone needing our assistance, we are just a phone call away and we stand ready to respond.”